Bachelor of Actuarial Studies / Computer Science

 Why study this degree at UNSW?

-UNSW Business School is ranked the #1 business school in Australia by AFR BOSS for the last two years in a row*.
-Our School of Risk and Actuarial Studies is ranked 1st Worldwide for Actuarial Studies Research*, meaning you will learn from leaders in the Actuarial Studies field.
+UNSW Business School is ranked Australia's #1 Business School*.
+Our School of Risk and Actuarial Studies is ranked 1st Worldwide for Actuarial Studies Research**, meaning you will learn from leaders in the Actuarial Studies field.
 You will be trained to identify opportunities and adapt to challenges, in preparation for careers that may not even exist yet.

 Get work experience with Career Accelerator, a portfolio of professional skill development opportunities that are exclusive to UNSW Business School students and embedded within our degrees.
 You’ll be able to build a professional network among more than 90,000 Business School alumni worldwide and begin your new career before graduation.